bluebrown/cross-origin-jwt-auth/README.md

 # JWT Exchange Authentication

 This repository contains three separate applications.
-A rest API, an application serve that hosts a static web page, and an authentication service.
+A rest API, an application server that hosts a static web page, and an authentication service.

 In order to retrieve data from the API, a valid JWT has to be included as bearer authorization header.
 To get this token the requester must authenticate against the authentication service.